4th May 2023

 British Sign Language or Subtitles for D/deaf access?

-With this Saturday 12th March being Disabled Access Day 2016, we thought we’d answer a common question – why a D/deaf person would need BSL and/or subtitles?
+With this week being Deaf Awareness Week we thought we’d answer a common question – why a D/deaf person would need BSL and/or subtitles?

 The answer is it depends on the D/deaf person’s first or preferred language.

 // You might also be wondering what’s with the capital/lower case spelling of ‘D/deaf’?
 The term D/deaf is used to describe people who are Deaf (British Sign Language users who consider themselves part of the Deaf community) and deaf (who are hard of hearing but who have English as their first language and may lip-read and/or use hearing aids). //